Dreablin/advanced-2021-architecture-1/workshop.md

 2) Writing PageObject (KScreen in terms of Kaspresso) for existing test steps.
 Have a passing test as an outcome.
 3) Writing test actions for existing PageObject and existing assistant actions.
 Have also the passed test as an outcome.

+If you have any troubles, you can find a solution in [kaspresso-solution branch](https://github.com/Android-Academy-Global/advanced-2021-architecture-1/tree/kaspresso-solution/app/src/androidTest/java)

 ## Part1: Launch SampleTest

 ### Open `SampleTest.kt`